Interfaces first: sharing and data contracts

 • change happens frequently

 The more dependencies, the higher the risk and the more frequent the change, the greater the likelihood that you need a data contract.
 In many cases, a “contract light” suffices for a long time: the fields people misunderstand, keys/time logic, and change practice.
+If you want to standardise the format later, the Open Data Contract Standard (ODCS) is an established specification to build on.

 The next step is to make the product visible and usable in the catalogue: In practice: product page, catalogue and components.